rzhade3/MarkdownNotes/IntroToSystemsAndNetworking/12-Caching.md

 * **Miss in the IF Stage:** IF stage sends the reference to memory to retrieve this instruction.
 Until this happens, the processor sends NOPs to the next stage.
 * **Miss in the MEM Stage:** Only happens for load/store.
 MEM sends NOPs to WB till the memory reference completes.
 It also freezes the previous instructions from advancing.

+## Calculations
+- block offset = log2(B) (B = Block Size)
+- Lines of Cache = S/B (S = Total Size of Cache)
+- index bits (n) = log2(L)
+- tag = a - (b + n) (a = total address size of cache)

+1. Consider a multiworld direct-mapped cache with data size of 64KB.
+The CPU generates a 32-bit byte-addressable memory address.
+Each memory word contains four bytes.
+The block size is 16 bytes.
+The cache uses a write-back policy with one dirty bit per word.
+The cache has one valid bit per data block.
+a. how does the CPU interpret the memory address

+Block Size = B = 16 bytes

+b = log2(16) = 4

+L = 64 KB/16 bytes = 4096

+n = log2(4096) = 12

+t = a - (n + b) = 32 - (12 + 4) = 16

+b. compute the total amount of storage for implementing the cache (actual data + metadata)

+Data = 16 bytes x 8bits/byte = 128 bits

+Valid Bit = 1 bit

+Dirty Bits = 4 bits (1 bit for each word)

+Tag = 16 bits

+Total = 149 bits

+149 x 4096 (number of cache lines) = 610,304 bits

+The space requirement for metadata = total space - actual data

+= 610,304 - 64KB

+= 610, 304 - 524,288

+= 86,016

+The space overhead = metadata/total space = 86,016/610,304 = 14%